 The compliance landscape is constantly evolving, with regulatory bodies requiring businesses to adhere to certain laws and guidance regarding client communications and data.

-Now, the recent emergence of Consumer Duty has added another layer to this complex field.
-Although the elements within Consumer Duty may have been best practices before, they are now more formalised, leading organisations to take a deeper look at them.
+The recent emergence of Consumer Duty has added another layer to this complex field.
+Although many elements within Consumer Duty were already best practice, they are now more formalised, leading organisations to take a deeper look at them.

-Chloe Taylor, CEO of communications consultancy Quietroom, shares that Consumer Duty has significantly changed how people approach communication – particularly in terms of frequency and personalisation.
+Chloe Taylor, CEO of communications consultancy Quietroom, argues that Consumer Duty has significantly changed how people approach communication - particularly in terms of frequency and personalisation.

 “There are lots of parts of Consumer Duty that talk about the timeliness of communication.
 There’s very explicit guidance saying that, particularly in the financial advice space, once every two years is not frequent enough to be speaking to your customers and to be giving them advice.”